reeve567/reeve567/README.md

 ### Hi 👋

-I'm a Software Engineering student with a love for learning (and Kotlin, specifically)
+I'm a Software Engineer with a love for learning (and Kotlin, specifically)

 Any libraries/images/etc. can be found usually on my nexus repo -> https://repo.reeve.dev